White-Whale-Defi-Platform/white-whale-core/.github/ISSUE_TEMPLATE/2_improvement.md

 ---
 name: Improvement proposal
-about: Improvements to the contracts, the website, the copy...
-Anything that is working well but could be enhanced.
+about: General improvements to the protocol.
+Anything that exists on Migaloo, is working well but could be enhanced or optimized.
 title: ''
 labels: 'enhancement'
 assignees: ''